 More complicated hearings will obviously last longer but with the correct preparation and delivery, it is unlikely a case will exceed 40-60 minutes.

-However, you will not be expected to speak throughout this time, there are various procedural issues that have to be addressed.
+However, you will not be expected to speak throughout as there will also be various procedural issues that have to be addressed.

-The letter of mitigation service is specifically designed to resolve a case when no attendance is required.
+The Plead by Post/Online service is specifically designed to resolve a case when no attendance is required.

 It is not appropriate for a personal attendance.